peterhinch/micropython-samples/README.md

 Fonts, graphics, GUIs and display drivers.

-All GUIs except e-paper are based on uasyncio.
-Where input is supported a callback-based interface is povided.
+All GUIs are based on asyncio.
+Where input is supported a callback-based interface is provided: knowledge of asyncio is not required for their use.

 [font-to-py](https://github.com/peterhinch/micropython-font-to-py) Converts
 industry standard font files to Python source which may be frozen as bytecode.